 A few minutes before departure, I would make an announcement; introducing myself, giving stopping patterns and giving any safety related information.

 After departure, I immediately walk through doing a headcount before starting my ticket checks in standard class.
 I tend to look for any passengers who may need extra assistance when exiting the service.
-I ask if they end anything, and check where they're getting off and if they have assistance booked.
+I ask if they need anything, and check where they're getting off and if they have assistance booked.
 If anyone needs assistance and they haven't booked, I am able to phone it through or double check with the station they require along the route.

 Checking tickets is my next task once we are safely on the move, an important task is checking if anyone wants to upgrade to first class, I check with the catering crew that they have enough food before performing the upgrade, just in case.